henrym2/Sweng-11/docs/gitflow.md

 - On the repository on github, click the "New pull request" button at the top, under the line that tells us the number of commits on the repo.
 - On the "compare" dropdown, change it to the branch you want to pull in (Most likely the branch you were working on)
+- On the "base" dropdown, change it to dev
 - Type a brief description of what was done and what will be added.
 - Assign Either Matthew, Milu or Johnny as the reviewer and yourself as the Assignee.
 - Wait until it gets reviewed and merged! 🐱‍🏍